What is the Cost of Food in Japan for a Traveler

 It is common knowledge that Japan is expensive.
 It is an expensive place to live, and an expensive place to travel to.
+Many people are concerned about food prices in Japan when they are planning their trip.
 When we first visited Japan in 2009, we were on a tight budget and stressed about every Yen spent.
-Luckily, during this trip, we did not worry so much about the cost of each meal, but at one point I wondered how much it costs to eat in Japan?
+But, we did some research on the cost of food in Japan so that we were prepared for our next trip.
+We did not worry as much about the cost of each meal, but at one point I wondered how much it costs to eat in Japan?

 How Much It Costs to Eat in Japan

-I felt like we were spending a lot, but that was mostly because we were eating on average 5-6 times a day.
+I felt like we were spending a lot, but that was mostly because we were eating, on average 5-6 times a day.
 We were successful in eating a ton of food in ten days.
+As much as the food prices in Japan are not as high as many travelers might think, our food budget was spent more on the volume of Japanese food we ate!

-My list of how much it costs to eat in Japan (well, Osaka):
+My analysis of the cost of food in Japan (well, Osaka):

 Snacks and Lunch